xblaster/Nodjawnloader/README.md

 # Why JsDownloader ?

-Some firewall block zip, war, jar or nearly eveything but GET http request.
-JsDownloader server will download your request and send file blocks using websocket or long polling using socket.io.
+Some firewall block zip, war, jar or nearly eveything but GET http requests.
+JsDownloader server will download your request and send file blocks with websocket or long polling using socket.io.
-When all blocks are downloaded, the file is exposed to you using HTML5 File API.
+When all blocks are downloaded by you browser, the file is exposed to you using HTML5 File API.

 # Requirement